xu-hao/pdspi-mapper-parallex-example/README.md

 Put your spec under `config`.
 Put your custom python functions under a sub dir in that dir.
 Any python module under the sub dir can be imported in your spec.
 Your spec should output the format that the api specifies.

-## utility functions for building python functions
+## utility functions for building python functions that can be used to build the spec

 use `query_records_closest_before` to get records closest before date;